 The Brewer-Wilson seminars provide EAPP graduate students, postdocs and research associates with an opportunity to present their work to their colleagues in an informal setting.
 The seminars give presenters a chance to get feedback on research and presentation skills and to gain confidence for formal oral presentations.
 Attendees benefit by gaining a broad perspective on the theoretical and experimental work of the EAPP Group.
 The Brewer-Wilson series has a formative rather than an evaluative purpose: that is, it is not meant as a formal tool for evaluating students in the EAPP Group, but primarily as a means of training students in the group.

 All members of the EAPP Group, especially students, postdocs, and research associates, are expected to be actively engaged in the series, by their attendance and participation.
 Attendance is especially encouraged if the research topic is outside your area of study!
 Faculty will attend as their schedules permit.

-The Brewer-Wilson series is convened by a student in the EAPP Group who will work on organizing the schedule in consultation with the faculty.
-This year's conveners are Harry Li and Joshua Guerrero.
+The Brewer-Wilson series is convened by students in the EAPP Group who organize the schedule in consultation with the faculty.
+The 2022-2023 conveners are Ramina Alwarda and Christian DiMaria.